Mandouglas/lazyrootbeer/Readme.md

-## Automatic use Brooch and Rootbeer when using certain skills.
+## Automatic use brooch and rootbeer when using certain skills.
 `Auto detects the brooch you have equipped`

 ## There are two sections
-* `useBroochOn`   [Currently supports: Gamble, Adrenaline Rush, Unleash, Brawler Enrage, Ninja Ults]
+* `useBroochOn`   [Currently supports: Gamble, Adrenaline Rush, Unleash, Brawler Enrage, Ninja Ults] etc.
-* `useRootBeerOn` [Currently supports: Gamble, Adrenaline Rush, Unleash, Brawler Enrage, Ninja Ults]
+* `useRootBeerOn` [Currently supports: Gamble, Adrenaline Rush, Unleash, Brawler Enrage, Ninja Ults] etc.

 `Put skills in respective field that you want to have auto use effect.`